 Mahayograj Guggul is a very famous and versatile Ayurvedic medicine in tablet form.
 This tablet has Guggulu (commiphora mukul) as its base.I t is used in a number of diseases.
 It has potent rejuvenative action.
-But it contains heavy metal ingredient.
-So it should always be taken under strict medical supervision.
+It should always be taken under strict medical supervision.

 Mahayogaraj Guggul benefits: